What is Customer Effort Score (CES)?

 - Not useful for all touchpoints: CES is not relevant for awareness or consideration stages where no specific interaction has occurred.

 Key takeaway: CES is one of the strongest predictors of customer churn and loyalty because high-effort interactions directly drive customers to competitors.
-It works best as a post-interaction measure, not a relationship metric.
+It works best as a post-interaction measure, not a relationship metric, and is most valuable when combined with open-text feedback or unstructured data analysis to explain where and why friction occurs.

 Related concepts